molgenis/molgenis.org/public/compute/the_hairball.md

 |project1|dir2|
 |project2|dir2|

-The step need not be run for the combination `project=project1, dir=dir2`, since no parameter combinations exits with those values.
+The step need not be run for the combination `project=project2, dir=dir1`, since no parameter combinations exist with those values.

 #### environment files
 Data is shared between steps using env files.
 Those contain entries of the shape `name[index]=value`

-At generation time, compute generates `user.env` which contains all inputs for all steps that are known at generation time.
+Compute generates `user.env` which contains all inputs for all steps that are known at generation time.

 At runtime, the steps may create files named *stepname*_*stepindex*.env.
 So for example `step1_0.sh` creates `step1_0.env`.

 #### Weaving
 Parameters which are known beforehand can also be **weaved** directly into the protocols (if 'weave' flag is set in command-line options).
-In our example, two shell scripts are generated for the 'step1'.
-The weaved version of generated files are shown below.
+In our example, two shell scripts are generated for 'step1'.
+The weaved version of the generated files is shown below.

 step1_0.sh:
 ```bash